typelevel/frameless/docs/src/main/tut/TypedDataset.md

 **Goal:**
   This tutorial compares the standard Spark Datasets api with the one provided by frameless' TypedDataset.
-It shows how TypedDatsets allows for an expressive and typesafe api with no compromises on performance.
+It shows how TypedDatsets allows for an expressive and type-safe api with no compromises on performance.

 For this tutorial we first create a simple dataset and save it on disk as a parquet file.